quantumjim/Quantum-information-course-Basel/README.md

 ## Course Text

 The course will be based on the [Qiskit textbook](https://qiskit.org/textbook/preface.html).
+Mostly we'll be working out of a fork of this textbook, taken at the start of the course.

 ## Lectures